ltoribiosc/DNF_photoz/README.md

 If you encounter any errors or issues, please don't hesitate to contact us at laura.toribio@ciemat.es and/or juan.vicente@ciemat.es.

-In this command:
+In this command line:
   - `data/train.fits` is the training data file, which contains the photometric information and spectroscopic redshift data for a sample of galaxies.
   - `data/valid.fits` is the validation data file, which contains the galaxies for which you want to calculate the photo-zs.
   - `output_results.fits` is the results data file, which contins the galaxies of `data/valid.fits` files with the photo-zs and other parameters.

 You will need to modify these paths when using your own data.
 If you want to save the output files in a specific folder or to have the inputs data in other folder, you must also indicate this in the path.
-In this example, `train.fits` and `valid.fits` are in the `data folder` while `output_results.fits` will be save in the `DNF_photoz folder`.
+In this example, `train.fits` and `valid.fits` are in the `data folder` while `output_results.fits` will be save in the repository you are working on.

 ## Running DNF with Your Own Data
 If you're interested in running DNF with your own data (that's probably why you're here.), follow these steps: